 Why Is My Tesla Bluetooth Not Working?

 Tesla Bluetooth is one of the most essential features of the vehicle.
-It allows users to do many things, including controlling the car or playing their favorite songs from their phones.
+It allows users to do many things, including controlling the car, playing their favorite songs from their phone or even using the mic for phone calls. p.s If you’re experiencing your Bluetooth mic not working, I have a separate more specific article on this.

 So getting the Bluetooth to work is a must for any Tesla user, but why would this vital feature refuse to work regardless of how hard you try?